algorand/go-algorand/scripts/release/mule/README.md

 Currently, it is still necessary to run two stages manually: sign and deploy.
 This is for several reasons, though principally because GPG signing of the build assets occurs in both stages.

-The processes that make up both stages have been `mule-ified` as much as possible, and all but one can be run as a `mule` task.
+The processes that make up both stages have been `mule-ified` as much as possible, and all but one can be run as a `mule` task (deploying deb packages, which are done in its own separate docker container).

 ### Signing

 Usually, the packages are pulled down from S3 where the eks pipeline or the `mule` `package-upload` task had placed them.
 Issue the following command to download and sign them:

 ```
-CHANNEL=stable VERSION=2.1.6 mule -f package-sign.yaml package-sign
+CHANNEL=stable S3_SOURCE=the-internal-area VERSION=2.1.6 mule -f package-sign.yaml package-sign
 ```

 > These are downloaded to the usual location at `tmp/node_pkgs/OS_TYPE/ARCH/` on the local filesystem.
-The source location on S3 is the `algorand-internal/releases` bucket, but this can be changed using the `S3_SOURCE` environment variable.

-### Signing

 ### Misc